rykerwilliams/clevelandrocs.net/CUSTOMIZE.md

 Note that `posts` is also a collection, but it is a default collection created automatically by Jekyll.
 To access the posts, you can use the `site.posts` variable in your templates.

-## Creating new projects
+## Creating new events (previously called projects)

-You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
-The easiest way to do this is to copy an existing project and modify it.
+You can create new events by adding new Markdown files in the [\_events](_events/) directory.
+The easiest way to do this is to copy an existing event and modify it.

 ## Adding some news